iamcco/markdown-preview.vim/README.md

     let g:mkdp_command_for_global = 0
     " set to 1, the MarkdownPreview command can be use for all files, " by default it just can be use in markdown file

+    let g:mkdp_open_to_the_world = 0
+    " set to 1, preview server available to others in your network " by default, the server only listens on localhost (127.0.0.1)
 ```

 **Key Mapping:**